 - Sign off for a night to give yourself the best chance at a good sleep.
 We sleep best at night when our sleep is lined up with our rhythms of temperature and melatonin.
 Getting a good night’s sleep will mean you are better prepared to face the next day.

 - Plan ahead for sleep if you can, even if it’s a short one.
-Working with your crew, you might be able to take it in turns napping.
+Working with your team members, you might be able to take it in turns napping.

-- When there is opportunity for a few nights of sleep at the end of an incident, or the weather is favourable for a few days, take the chance for a long sleep (or two).
+- When there is opportunity for a few nights of sleep at the end of an incident, or the situation improves for a few days, take the chance for a long sleep (or two).
 Sleeping as much as your body ‘wants’ is the best way to recover from extended periods of inadequate sleep.

 Know the signs